The Far East, specifically Japan, has something that has always fascinated those of us who live in more western longitudes.

 Paint an ukiyo-e print with Canvas By Numbers.

 At Canvas By Numbers, we offer you the possibility of making ukiyo-e art with your own hands, not by woodcut, but by using our paint by numbers system.

-All you have to do is apply the paint corresponding to the numbered area, a technique designed for people who have never picked up a paintbrush.
+All you have to do is apply the paint corresponding to the numbered area (or the diamond if you chose a painting by diamonds kit), a technique designed for people who have never picked up a paintbrush.

 Take a look at our ukiyo-e proposals below and put yourself in the shoes of a Japanese artist!